samwiseduzer/angularPrint/README.md

+THIS REPO IS NOT ACTIVELY MAINTAINED and has several incompatibilities with most browsers.
+I'm happy to test/review/merge pull requests and am open to passing ownership of this project to another.

 # AngularPrint
 An Angular module that allows users to selectively print elements, as well as provides optimizations for printing.
 By default, printing margins are minimized.